METAL STAMPING DIE TERMINOLOGY

 Stripping force - the force required to drive a punch through part stock.
 Stripping force is determined by many factors including type of material, lubricant, sharpness of punch, and punch side wall finish.

-Tempering - a heat treat process, after quenching as the steel cools, the steel is reheated to remove brittleness.
+Tempering - a heat treat process, after quenching as the steel cools the steel is reheated at a lower temperature to remove brittleness.
 Although the process reduces hardness the toughness is increased.